NVIDIA/flownet2-pytorch/README.md

     # Build and launch docker image
     bash launch_docker.sh

+## Convert Official [Caffe Pre-trained Models](https://lmb.informatik.uni-freiburg.de/resources/software.php) to PyTorch
+1. Download caffe-models and build flownet2-caffe.
+This step creates a docker image named `flownet2`.
+The pre-trained caffe-models will be located in `/flownet2/flownet2/models` inside this container.
+In total, this step will require ~8.5 GB of memory.

+    #Run this command for step 1 <br />
+    bash ./download_caffe_models.sh

+ 2. Convert caffe-models to PyTorch.
+This step will launch flownet2 image, and convert and save PyTorch checkpoints.
+The input argument to this step is the path of your cloned flownet2-pytorch.

+    #Run this command for step 2 <br />
+    bash ./run-caffe2pytorch.sh /path/to/your/flownet2-pytorch/clone

+The above steps will create checkpoints for the different architectures named as below: <br />

+    FlowNet2_checkpoint.pth.tar
+    FlowNet2-C_checkpoint.pth.tar
+    FlowNet2-CS_checkpoint.pth.tar
+    FlowNet2-CSS_checkpoint.pth.tar
+    FlowNet2-CSS-ft-sd_checkpoint.pth.tar
+    FlowNet2-S_checkpoint.pth.tar
+    FlowNet2-SD_checkpoint.pth.tar

 ## Inference
     # Example on MPISintel Clean
     python main.py --inference --model FlowNet2 --save_flow --inference_dataset MpiSintelClean \